 As our address books become more advanced and we become more and more inundated with information, it can become difficult to keep up with all the people we need to interact with on a regular basis.
 NextCall augments your address book by letting you rank important contacts, set alerts for when you need to call them, and sort your contacts into business and personal categories.

 The app will keep track of how long it has been since you last called a certain contact, so you can keep track of who you've been neglecting.
+The app has a clean, ICS-themed interface, and is completely free, including free of ads.
 Read More

 Gmail for Android hasn't received much love lately, but Google definitely hasn't forgotten about it.
 The new version 2.3.5 (curiously, it matches the latest Gingerbread release version), which showed up tonight, brings a host of new features, including one that I was *just* thinking of yesterday after clicking the "Show Pictures" button for the 1800th time.